 But was it just a matter of timing?
 Indeed, timing mattered, and yet Webvan did have a customer base.
 Yet it was burning cash at incredible speed.

-Bad timing, bad execution framework (money spent upfront without validating the market by time to time) did the trick.
-Startups, by nature have low chance of success.
-And a key to increase those chances is to stay alive, long enough.
+Bad timing, bad execution framework (money spent upfront without validating the market from time to time) did the trick.
+Startups, by nature, have a low chance of success.
+And a key to increasing those chances is to stay alive, long enough.

 That calls for a gradual market validation, where a company needs to start from where the market already exists.
 Many successful startups that survived bad timing, had started with a market-entry and go-to-market strategy where they validated a smaller market first, then expanded on it slowly, as a new ecosystem would form.